-Increased urbanisation and a climate with more precipitation mean that the physical surface quality in a city is taking on ever greater importance.
-Paved, sealed surfaces create problems when precipitation increases, and more and more cities are formulating strategies for dealing with ‘one hundred year rains’, i.e. extreme downpours which don’t happen that often, but do have serious consequences for society.
+Increased urbanization and a climate with more precipitation mean that the physical surface quality in a city is taking on ever greater importance.
+Paved, sealed surfaces create problems when precipitation increases and more and more cities are formulating strategies for dealing with ‘one hundred year rains’, i.e. extreme downpours which don’t happen that often, but do have serious consequences for society.
 Natural stone has advantages here as it always has seams, and therefore working drainage which reduces the risk of large amounts of water collecting.

-Natural stone also creates a better, more vibrant environment than concrete in purely aesthetic terms; a town centre with natural stone paving feels more alive and exciting.
+Natural stone also creates a better, more vibrant environment than concrete in purely aesthetic terms; a town center with natural stone paving feels more alive and exciting.
 In Denmark, for example, investments have been made in replacing concrete for natural stone in housing areas that have had problems with vandalism, the result being that residents spend more time outdoors and the quality of life has increased.
-In northern Sweden too, one hospital has remodelled its courtyards by replacing concrete with natural stone, and these areas are now used more by patients.
+In northern Sweden too, one hospital has remodeled its courtyards by replacing concrete with natural stone, and these areas are now used more by patients.

 Natural stone is a sustainable choice

 Natural stone is a sustainable and durable material that ages gracefully.
 With its low life cycle cost and low CO2-emissions, it is very suitable for creating architecture that will last.
 Let’s look a bit closer on what makes natural stone sustainable, what makes style timeless and how to reduce life cycle costs.